BananaKit/BananaKit/README.md

 - Smoothie: Integration testing tools.
 Slippin up bugs one at a time.
 - AsyncBanana: Easy to use wrappers for GCD and NSOperation

-Originally developed by [@modocache](https://twitter.com/modocache), BananaKit is also an indispensible cluster of concepts for talking about code.
+Originally developed by [@modocache](https://twitter.com/modocache), BananaKit is also an indispensible bunch of concepts for talking about code.